Freedom Square

 Tags

-Freedom Square is the main representative plaza in Tallinn and is the site of activities ranging from military parades to street art and skaters ́ events.
-Freedom Square was renamed Victory Square during the Soviet era, but the new powers’ representative ambitions of were carried out elsewhere in the city.
-The 1990’s finally heralded the beginning of redeveloping the square into a contemporary urban space able to accommodate both representative functions and everyday street life.
-After a ten-year process of negotiations and development, the first phase was completed in 2009 with re-exposed bastion walls, inclined planes, pavement marking the historical underground layers, adjustable greenery, lighting and other urban design elements.
-The overall impression is compromised by a liberty monument added separately, which expresses unabashed political will and national anguish over the issues of representing memory.
+Freedom Square is the main public plaza in Tallinn and is the site of activities ranging from military parades to street art and skaters ́ events.
+The first phase of the redevelopment was completed in 2009 with reexposed bastion walls, inclined planes, adjustable greenery, lighting and other urban design elements.
+The overall impression is offset by the ‘Liberty Column’ (a monument commemorating the Estonian War of Independence) added separately, which expresses unabashed political will and national anguish over the issues of representing memory.